quarkusio/quarkus-quickstarts/hibernate-search-orm-elasticsearch-quickstart/README.md

 Thus your PostgreSQL and Elasticsearch containers need to be stopped.

-Next we need to make sure you have a PostgreSQL instance and Elasticsearch instance running (Quarkus automatically starts one of each for dev and test mode).
+Next we need to make sure you have a PostgreSQL instance and Elasticsearch instance running (Quarkus automatically starts one of each for dev and test mode, but not for prod mode).

 To set up a PostgreSQL database using Docker: